-Emotional wellness refers to recognizing, accepting, expressing and managing a range of positive and negative feelings.
+Emotional wellness refers to recognizing, accepting, expressing, and managing a range of positive and negative feelings.

-Emotional wellness is being aware of, understanding the complexity of, and accepting the range of emotional experiences in oneself and others.
+Emotional wellness is a state of being aware of, understanding the complexity of, and accepting the range of emotional experiences in oneself and others.
 It involves being willing and able to share your emotions with others in a constructive way.
 This includes recognizing that sharing your emotions can be uncomfortable, but this discomfort is temporary and ultimately valuable.
 Emotional wellness also includes managing your stress and being able to cope with and work through difficult moments.

 - Engage in self-reflection: check-in with how you are feeling